Connect With Us

 Save for a Larger Down Payment

-A larger down payment reduces lender risk and can help you avoid mortgage insurance.
+A larger down payment lowers lender risk and can help you avoid mortgage insurance.
 While programs like the Conventional 97 loan allow just 3% down, putting down 10% or 20% secures a better fixed rate and eliminates PMI.

 Explore low-down-payment options like HomeReady and Home Possible, but remember: more equity upfront means better pricing.